Driven by Humans

 This is a global wake-up call: without urgent action — including stronger international surveillance, targeted urban vector control, and effective public health policies that also address the movement of goods — malaria will resurge where it was once eradicated and emerge where it has never existed.

-Watch the video below and read the warning in your preferred language.
+Watch the video* below and read the report in your preferred language